ImperialCollegeLondon/RSEBlog/docs/posts/20260914_deploy_llm.md

 )
 ```

 `jq` is simply a CLI tool for parsing and generating JSON expressions.
-All we are doing here is constructing a JSON `client_credentials` request with your `clientId` and `clientSecret`, passing it to the Run:ai `/api/v1/token` endpoint, and saving our new `accessToken` it returns in the environment variable `RUNAI_TOKEN`.
+All we are doing here is constructing JSON `client_credentials` request data with your `clientId` and `clientSecret`, passing it to the Run:ai `/api/v1/token` endpoint, and saving our new `accessToken` it returns in the environment variable `RUNAI_TOKEN`.
 Now let's try our inference server again, using our new access token.
 Again be mindful about single `'` and double `"` quotes.
 Environment variables are *not* substituted inside the former, only the latter.

 ```bash
 curl ${WORKLOAD_URL}/v1/chat/completions \